boltops-tools/terraspace-docs/_docs/config/backend.md

 }
 ```

-Notice, the variable notation.
-Terraspace expands it out, substituting actually values.
+Notice the variable notation.
+Terraspace expands it out, substituting the values.
 The starter `backend.tf` accounts for `REGION`, `ENV`, etc. Here's an expanded example:

     :REGION/:ENV/:BUILD_DIR/terraform.tfstate